Put Block operation creates a new block to be committed as part of a blob.

 Response Status: HTTP/1.1 201 Created Response Headers: Transfer-Encoding: chunked Content-MD5: BN3lsXf+t19nMGs+vYakPA== Date: Sun, 25 Sep 2011 23:47:09 GMT Server: Windows-Azure-Blob/1.0 Microsoft-HTTPAPI/2.0

 This operation can be called by the account owner and by anyone with a Shared Access Signature that has permission to write to this blob or its container.

 Put Block uploads a block for future inclusion in a block blob.
-Each block can be a different size, up to a maximum of 4 MB, and a block blob can include a maximum of 50,000 blocks.
-The maximum size of a block blob is therefore slightly more than 195 GB (4 MB X 50,000 blocks).
+A block blob can include a maximum of 50,000 blocks.
+Each block can be a different size, up to a maximum of 100 MB for version 2016-05-31 and later, and 4 MB for older versions.
+The maximum size of a block blob is therefore slightly more than 4.75 TB (100 MB X 50,000 blocks) for version 2016-05-31 and later, and 195 GB (4 MB X 50,000 blocks) for all older versions.

-A blob can have a maximum of 100,000 uncommitted blocks at any given time, and the set of uncommitted blocks cannot exceed 400 GB in total size.
-If these maximums are exceeded, the service returns status code 413 (RequestEntityTooLarge).
+A blob can have a maximum of 100,000 uncommitted blocks at any given time.
+Starting in version 2016-05-31, the set of uncommitted blocks cannot exceed 9.52 TB in total size.
+For older versions, the set of uncommitted blocks cannot exceed 400 GB in total size.
+If these maximums are exceeded, the service returns status code 409 (RequestEntityTooLargeBlockCountExceedsLimit).

 After you have uploaded a set of blocks, you can create or update the blob on the server from this set by calling the Put Block List operation.
 Each block in the set is identified by a block ID that is unique within that blob.
 Block IDs are scoped to a particular blob, so different blobs can have blocks with same IDs.